 Of course, incumbents are far from safe.
-In aggregate, the world is moving faster than ever, causing many will fail.
-Not from disruption, but from good old-fashioned mismanagement, obsolescence, or lack of vision.
-I talk to companies every day that think they have more time than they do, misread market signals, or misunderstand their biggest strengths.
-As I wrote here, many companies sit on a sunken treasure of growth assets.
+In aggregate, the world is moving faster than ever, causing many to fail.
+But not from disruption.
+Most will meet their end from good-old-fashioned mismanagement, obsolescence, or lack of vision.
+I talk to companies every day that think they have more time than they do, misread market signals, or misunderstand their biggest strengths and weaknesses.
+As I wrote here, many companies sit on a sunken treasure of underutilized assets.

 3. Not every big company is “stacked”, but it is “saddled”

-The stack fallacy contends that the companies getting disrupted are farther removed from customer desires than their disruptors are.
+The stack fallacy contends that the companies getting disrupted are more removed from customer desires than disruptors.
 Not necessarily.

 The New York Times serves news directly to readers, same as Buzzfeed.
 (Contain your violent recoil…) There are no “stacks” of intermediaries at the NYT.
 Yet, one is a hyper-profitable ‘disruptor’ and the other is like a chimp with a coconut, trying to crack digital.

 Amazon is seen as a disruptor to Walmart, but Walmart has a less “stacked” relationship.
-It sees customers face to face.
+It sees customers face to face, not just online.
 You’d think Walmart could look deep into their eyes and know exactly what kind of Chinese-made camisoles they wanted.
 Not so.

 The real issue here isn’t stacking, it’s saddling.
 Incumbents like New York Times and Walmart are dragged down by a potpourri of anchors:

-- Financial and psychological sunk costs in ancient technologies, products, and services that should have been mercifully euthanized years earlier
+- Financial and psychological sunk costs in old technologies, products, and services that should have been mercifully euthanized years ago

 - Inefficient or heavy-handed processes

 - Outdated presumptions about what ‘the rules’ are